tchoi8/tchoi8.github.io/_posts/2014-06-17-correctuseofart.md

 <img src="https://farm3.staticflickr.com/2897/14448531125_fb5355efd1_z.jpg">

-For a while I thought there is a clear distinction between things I do as an artist and things I do to support myself.
-What I considered as art practice include traditional medium of drawing and writing, making objects (involving technology or not) and exhibiting and performing in gallery and art festivals.
-Doing things to get by included writing, researching,  coordinating, teaching and curating,  which are related to my art practice.
-And there is the third kind of activity that I am interested that are neither art or job, which is activism and social change.
+For a while I thought there needs to be a clear distinction between things I do as an artist and things I do to support myself.
+What I considered as art practice was traditional medium of drawing and writing, making objects (involving technology or not) and exhibiting and performing in gallery and art festivals.
+What I did to get by was through writing, researching,  coordinating, teaching and curating.
+And there was the other kind of things I wanted to do that was neither art or job, activism.
+Realizing that the distinction between these things were rather arbitrary and self imposed, I questioned if I have inherited some concept of "The correct use of art" from art school experience.

 <img src="https://farm4.staticflickr.com/3923/14261916900_d6f37048cc_z.jpg">

 I used to think binary between art as something I want to do and everything else as something the world needs from me.
 It got confusing once I started to question social value of art and job I was doing.
-After few achievements as well as oversights, I'm realizing that the two are not completely separate and maybe some combinations the two can lead to realizations of ideas that are seemingly impossible on its own.
+After completing few projects, as achievements as well as oversights, I'm realizing that the two are not completely separate and maybe some combinations the two can lead to realizations of ideas that are seemingly impossible on its own.

 Granted that the role of art does not have to be completely aesthetic or utilitarian, It can be provocation and solution at the same time.
 I am fascinated by projects like these.